-Evaluation and Implementation of shared spaces in NSW
+Evaluation and implementation of shared spaces in NSW

 The iMOVE project Collation of shared spaces infrastructure in NSW, with Transport for NSW (TfNSW) and the University of Technology Sydney built on earlier work conducted by TfNSW to establish a common vision towards the design and implementation of shared spaces, and to identify existing local examples for further examination that can enhance future designs.
 The project has been completed, and the final report is available for download below.